 Leila joined the lab for a 4 month Da Vinci project in 2015 working on major satellite sequences in ES cells.
 She moved on to a PhD position in Dresden.

-Tasmia came to the lab for a 9-month undergraduate placement in 2015, studying relocalistation of AID in mammalian cells.
+Tasmia came to the lab for a 9-month undergraduate placement in 2015, studying relocalisation of AID in mammalian cells.
 She is about to start a masters course in Oncology.

 Federico joined the lab for a 6 month Da Vinci placement in 2014 working on major satellite sequences in ES cells, and liked it so much that he stayed for a year.
-He left to start a PhD at Kings College London.
+He left to start a PhD at Kings College London, and now has a postdoc position back home in Italy.

 Yu Lee Paul